DrJohnT/PublishDacPac/README.md

 [DAC Publish Profiles](https://github.com/DrJohnT/PublishDacPac/wiki/DAC-Publish-Profile) are created in Visual Studio when you Publish a database.

-## Install
+## Installation

-Install from PowerShell gallery using:
+Install from the PowerShell gallery using:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ powershell
 Install-Module -Name PublishDacPac